Learning how to hang drywall in a bathroom doorway is easy.

 These screws are meant to just tack the drywall in place.

-In the video you’ll see that I put pencil marks on the ceiling to indicate the stud location in the walls.
+In the video you’ll see that we put pencil marks on the ceiling to indicate the stud location in the walls.
 This makes drywall installation a bit easier.

 Using the RotoZip to Cut Out the Doorway (Awesome Sauce!!)

-If you’ve seen my other drywall videos you know the RotoZip is awesome.
+If you’ve seen our other drywall videos you know the RotoZip is awesome.

 This little tool can cut through drywall like a hot knife through butter…yah, a cheesy analogy but you get the point.